Drewsif/PiShrink/README.md

 # PiShrink #
 PiShrink is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.
 This will make putting the image back onto the SD card faster and the shrunk images will compress better.
+In addition the shrinked image can be compressed with gzip, pigz, xz or pxz to create an even smaller image.

 ## Usage ##
 ```
 sudo pishrink.sh [-sdrzh] imagefile.img [newimagefile.img]
   -s: Skip autoexpand
   -i TOOL: Zip tool to use to compress image.
-TOOLS can be one of gtip pigz xz pxz (Default: gzip)
+TOOLS can be one of gzip pigz xz pxz (Default: gzip)
   -d: Debug mode on
   -r: Use advanced repair options
   -z: Compress image after shrinking